 Historical Highlights of Madeira

 Travelling through Portugal you hear a lot about Prince Henry the Navigator.
 He was a 15th-century explorer and Prince.
 A fascinating character.
-If you are interested in the life of Prince Henry, this book is available on Amazon.
+If you are interested in the life of Prince Henry, his incredible story is available on Amazon.

 In 1478 Christoper Columbus arrived in Madeira.
 He married Filipa, the daughter of the 1st governor of Porto Santo and lived in what is known now as Colombus Square.
 The house was demolished in 1877, and in its place is the Sugar Museum.

-Since the 17th-century wine has been Madeira’s most famous product.
+Since the 17th-century Madeira wine has been Madeira’s most famous product.

 First, we recommend that you purchase the Funchal Card which offers free entrances and discounts to major attractions, a transfer from the Airport to Funchal, discounts on transport, outdoor and nature experiences plus a free holiday dictionary and official city map.
 You can purchase online for Euros 30.00 per person.